qiine/qiine/README.md

 - 👋 Hi, I’m @qiine
-- 👀 I’m interested in ... videogame dev
+- 👀 I’m interested in ... computers, videogames shaders, linux, nvim
-- 📫 How to reach me ... don't
+- 📫 How to reach me ...
+I am shy

 <!---
 qiine/qiine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.